DF-Stecker-Expert-Panel/DR-GW-payload/draft-ietf-payload-tetra.md

 # Introduction

 This document specifies the payload format for packetization of TErrestial Trunked RAdio (TETRA) encoded speech signals [@!ETSI-TETRA-Codec] into the Real-time Transport Protocol (RTP) [@!RFC3550].
-The payload format supports transmission of multiple channels, multiple frames per payload, robustness against packet loss, and interoperation with existing TETRA transport formats on non-IP networks, as described in Section [](#MediaFormatBackground).
+The payload format supports transmission of multiple frames per payload, robustness against packet loss, and interoperation with existing TETRA transport formats on non-IP networks, as described in Section [](#MediaFormatBackground).

 The payload format itself is specified in Section [](#PayloadFormat).